-As is the case with tenure, the judgment of readiness for promotion to higher academic rank is based upon a careful evaluation of a candidate's contributions in teaching (or comparable activity appropriate to the unit), research/scholarly work, and service; the sections pertinent to evaluation of these factors for the tenure decision apply as well to promotion.
+As is the case with tenure, the judgment of readiness for promotion to higher academic rank is based upon a careful evaluation of a candidate's contributions in teaching and student learning (or comparable activity appropriate to the unit and candidate's appointment), research/scholarly work, and service; the sections pertinent to evaluation of these factors for the tenure decision apply as well to promotion.
 The evaluation refers to written department or school criteria for promotion that have been made available to candidates.
 Promotion also requires collegiality and participation as a productive citizen of the University, and because this is an integral part of faculty performance, this area is also evaluated with reference to written criteria.
+Careful consideration must be given both to the equitability of the candidate's assignment and opportunities in relation to others in the department/school regardless of campus and to the candidate's ability and willingness to work cooperatively within the department or school and the college.

-2. Standards for Promotion
+2. College Criteria for Promotion

 General standards for consideration of promotion to the ranks of Associate Professor and Professor are as follows.
-In each category, a candidate's achievements are evaluated in relation to criteria specified by the department/school for the rank sought as well as the candidate's assignment of duties within the unit.
+In each category, a candidate's achievements are evaluated in relation to criteria specified by the department/school for the rank sought as well as the candidate's assignment of duties and opportunities within the unit.